 What is WordPress Stress Test?

 Before anything, you need to know what is a WordPress stress test.
 WordPress stress test or loading test is a method in which you send a certain amount of traffic to a particular website, so you can test how well the system works and how well it can handle the traffic.

 A stress test can be done in different environments and scenarios.
 For example, you want to see how well your website performs during peak hours and how fast it loads.
 Then you can compare the results with the low-traffic result.

 By doing so, you have done a WordPress stress test.
-Generally, stress test means simulating a huge number of traffic on your website and see how well your website can handle it.
+Generally, a stress test means simulating a huge number of traffic on your website and seeing how well your website can handle it.
 As a result, you can prepare yourself for the actual traffic.

 Your website may not have Facebook’s daily, weekly or monthly traffic.
 So, don’t test your website with too much traffic.